JupiterOne/graph-microsoft-endpoint-defender/docs/development.md

   the Active Directory tenants defined in the Azure account holding the App Registration.
 Multi-tenant App Registrations that have not undergone [Publisher Verification][publisher-verification] cannot access other tenants.
-- A microsoft defender for endpoint account to create devices, run attacks via simulation technique.
+- A Microsoft Defender for Endpoint account to create devices and run attacks via simulation technique.
 Can track vulnerabilities data, user groups creation and mapping users to devices.

 A JupiterOne staff developer can provide credentials for an existing development Azure account with an App Registration and tenants that tests are written